Binary Tree Recursive/Level Traversal

 };

-The code at the preorder position executes when entering a node; the code at the inorder position executes after traversing the left subtree and before traversing the right subtree; the code at the postorder position executes after both subtrees have been traversed:
+The code at the pre-order position is executed when entering a node; the code at the in-order position is executed after the left subtree is traversed but before the right subtree is traversed; the code at the post-order position is executed after both left and right subtrees have been traversed:

-The positions for preorder, inorder, and postorder in a binary tree are crucial.
-I will explore the differences and connections between them, and how they can be applied in backtracking and dynamic programming algorithms, in Binary Tree Algorithm Thoughts (Guideline) and exercises.
-This will not be elaborated here.
+The pre-order, in-order, and post-order positions of a binary tree are crucial.
+I will explore the differences and connections of these traversals and how to apply them in backtracking and dynamic programming algorithms in Binary Tree Algorithm Guide and exercises.
+We won't delve into details here.

 and then root.right

-Of course, it can be reversed.
-However, the conventional preorder, inorder, and postorder traversals assume left before right, which is a customary practice.
-If you choose to traverse right before left, your understanding of these traversals will differ from the norm, which could complicate communication.
-Therefore, unless there's a specific requirement, it's best to write code following the left-to-right order.
+Certainly, it can be reversed, but the conventional pre-order, in-order, and post-order traversals assume left before right.
+This is a customary convention.
+If you insist on doing right before left, your traversals will differ from the common understanding, which could increase communication costs unnecessarily.
+Therefore, unless a problem specifically requires it, it is advisable to follow the left before right sequence.

-It's important to emphasize that the inorder traversal result of a Binary Search Tree (BST) is ordered, which is a significant property of BSTs.
+It is important to emphasize that the in-order traversal result of a Binary Search Tree (BST) is ordered, which is a key property of a BST.

-You can view this visualization panel and click the line res.push(root.val);
+You can view this visualization panel and click on the line res.push(root.val);

-to see the order in which nodes are accessed during an inorder traversal:
+to see the order in which nodes are accessed during in-order traversal:

-In the subsequent BST-related exercise set, some problems will utilize this property.
+In subsequent BST Exercise Sets, some problems will utilize this property.

 Level Order Traversal (BFS)

-The above recursive traversal relies on the function stack to recursively traverse the binary tree.
+The recursive traversal mentioned above relies on the function stack to recursively traverse the binary tree.
 If you consider the recursive function traverse

-as a pointer, then the order in which this pointer moves through the binary tree roughly starts from the far left and goes column by column to the far right.
+as a pointer, this pointer moves across the binary tree generally starting from the far left and moving column by column to the far right.

-Level order traversal of a binary tree, as the name suggests, means traversing the tree level by level.
-This traversal method requires the use of a queue, and depending on different needs, there are mainly three different ways to write it.
-Below are the examples one by one.
+Level order traversal of a binary tree, as the name suggests, involves traversing the binary tree level by level.
+This traversal method requires the use of a queue to implement, and depending on different needs, there are mainly three different approaches.
+Below, we will list them one by one.

-This is the simplest method, and the code is as follows:
+This is the simplest approach, and the code is as follows:

 void levelOrderTraverse(TreeNode root) {